 3. Legal Assistance

 You may want to have a lawyer help you with your charges.
 In many cases, especially with more serious charges, this is a good idea.
 You should always consider talking to a lawyer before you enter a plea.
-In most Provincial Courts in B.C. there will be a duty counsel provided without charge by the Legal Services Society to give people brief advice and help in entering a plea.
+In most Provincial Courts in B.C. there will be a duty counsel provided without charge by the Legal Aid BC to give people brief advice and help in entering a plea.
 When you arrive at court you can ask to see the duty counsel.
 It may help to arrive about a half hour early.

 604-408-2172 (Greater Vancouver)

 9:00 a.m. to 4:00 p.m.; Mondays, Tuesdays, Thursdays, and Fridays

 For more information visit http://www.legalaid.bc.ca/legal_aid/.

 Whether or not you get Legal Aid depends on your financial status and the type of charge.
 If you qualify, a lawyer will be assigned to your case.

 If you’ve been arrested and kept in custody by a police officer or judicial justice, you’ll appear in Provincial Court as soon as possible.
 If the Crown prosecutor doesn’t agree to your release, you have the right to a bail hearing (also called a “show cause” or “judicial interim release” hearing).
 You’ll probably want to have a lawyer help you with the hearing.
 You may have your own lawyer or a Legal Aid Duty Counsel represent you at your bail hearing that day, or you may agree to put your bail hearing off and remain in custody in order to obtain your own lawyer privately or through Legal Aid.

 At the bail hearing, a judge will decide whether you should be released (on bail) and what you must agree to do if you are released.
 A judge is called “Your Honour” in the courtroom.